The Proposed Development

 During the period of development, the work of the Leeds Methodist Mission continues, though with a new deacon.
-At the beginning of September 2017, Deacon Jenny Jones took up a new appointment in Nottingham and Deacon Meridith Evans, succeeded Jenny.
+At the beginning of September 2017, Deacon Jenny Jones took up a new appointment in Nottingham and Deacon Meredith Evans, succeeded Jenny.

 Leeds Methodist Mission Council

 The Leeds Methodist Mission Council was dissolved at the end of August 2017 and its responsibilities transferred to two new groups already appointed by the District Synod – the Building Development Group and the Mission Development Group.
-The first group will work with the Wesley Hotel Group and the second will provide support and guidance to Meridith as he continues the work developed by Jenny.
+The first group will work with the Wesley Hotel Group and the second will provide support and guidance to Meredith as he continues the work developed by Jenny.

 Oxford Place Methodist Church

 Since the first indications that a redevelopment of the Oxford Place Centre building was being considered, the Oxford Place Methodist Church, at its Council meetings, has been discussing the future of the Church.
 Various possibilities have been suggested, however, at its meeting in May 2017, the Church Council realised that attempting to maintain a worshipping community over the period of the re-development would be very difficult.
 The Council, therefore, decided that the church should close.